Digital Marketing Agency | SEO, Paid Social & PPC

 Share This Post

-The conflict between SEO and PPC arises frequently due to the tendency to rely on distinct sources of information for each channel, leading to communication silos between teams.
-The primary areas of conflict typically include reporting, landing pages, and budget.
+SEO and PPC are often at odds because there is a tendency to use different sources of information for each channel, and that creates communication silos between the groups.
+The areas of conflict usually come down to three key factors: reporting, landing pages, and budget.

 Similarity Between SEO and PPC